 Layoffs have been high this year, and economists say a confluence of factors might be to blame for the hiring morass.

 The Trump administration cut many federal government positions and launched a crackdown on the hiring of illegal immigrants, which could bring down the job numbers.
-Some companies also may be easing off on hiring after a rush to bring in workers in previous years.
+Some companies may be easing off on hiring after a rush to bring in workers in previous years.

-“We remain committed to building on these gains and making America more affordable for working families,” said Education and Workforce Committee Chairman Tim Walberg, Michigan Republican.
+“We remain committed to building on these gains and making America more affordable for working families,” said House Education and Workforce Committee Chairman Tim Walberg, Michigan Republican.

-President Trump is predicting a robust 2026 as new tax cuts take effect and companies open new factories to create jobs.
-But so far, his promised manufacturing boom has failed to materialize.
+The Trump administration predicts a robust 2026 as new tax cuts take effect and companies open factories to create jobs.

 The manufacturing sector lost 5,000 positions in November, although construction was up 28,000 jobs, aligning with Mr. Trump’s promotion of new projects.